• Published: May 02 2025 10:28 AM

 wave

-"The Four Seasons," despite its stellar cast and promising premise, ultimately falls short of expectations.
+"The Four Seasons," despite the amazing cast and promising premise, falls short.
 The lack of emotional depth, underdeveloped characters, and inconsistent tone prevent it from reaching its full potential.
-While there are moments of charm and wit, they aren't enough to salvage a series that ultimately feels forgettable.
-Unless you're a die-hard fan of the original film or simply crave a visually appealing but emotionally shallow vacation-themed show, you might be better off skipping this one.
+There are moments of charm and wit, sure, but they aren't enough to save a series that ultimately feels forgettable.
+Unless you’re a huge fan of the original movie or desperately crave a pretty-to-look-at but emotionally vacant vacation show, you might want to skip this one.
+Rating: 5/10

 FAQ